epw/consensus/consensus.md

 **Name:** Merle, Freya, Orenna, Benjamin, Liro, Norfeld, Wood, Sherand, Lilith, Melinda, Corin, Wilhelm, Byecross

-**Why was your humanity trivialized?** Because of my attitude, because I was neurodivergent, because I couldn't keep up
+**Why were you overlooked, downtrodden, or trivialized?** Because of my attitude, because I was neurodivergent, because I couldn't keep up
-**Why is your humanity still in question?** Because of my detachment, because I don't want to fit in, because I screwed up
+**Why are you ignored, oppressed, or dismissed?** Because of my detachment, because I don't want to fit in, because I screwed up
 **Why are you hunted?** For fun, for my Talents, because I disturb people

 **Looks:**